 Young, A. E. and Ashton, E. T. (1956) British Social Work in the Nineteenth Century, London: Routledge and Kegan Paul.

-How to cite this article: Smith, M. K. (2004) ‘The early development of group work’, the encyclopedia of informal education. [http://infed.org/mobi/the-early-development-of-group-work/ Retrieved: insert date]
+How to cite this article: Smith, M. K. (2004) ‘The early development of group work’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/the-early-development-of-group-work/ Retrieved: insert date]

 © Mark K. Smith 1996, 2004